-degenerates at its first page. \end{theorem} The above assumption holds in particular when $X$ is the analytification of a smooth proper algebraic variety $Y$ over $\C$.
-In this case, by the GAGA principle, the above spectral sequence can be replaced by the algebraic Hodge-de Rham spectral sequence using the algebraic differential forms of $Y$ over $\C$.
-So the singular cohomology can be computed using a purely algebraic method.
+The above assumption holds in particular when $X$ is the analytification of a smooth projective algebraic variety $Y$ over $\C$.
+Moreover, in the aforementioned setting, by the GAGA principle, the above spectral sequence can be replaced by the algebraic Hodge-de Rham spectral sequence using the algebraic differential forms of $Y$ over $\C$.
+The singular cohomology can thus be computed using a purely algebraic method.

-Now let us turn to the non-archimedean geometry.
-Fix a complete non-archimedean field extension $K/\Q_p$.
-The proper smooth rigid analytic spaces, introduced by Tate in 1960s, form a natural analogue of compact complex manifolds in this setting.
+Now we turn to the non-archimedean geometry.
+Let us fix a complete and algebraic closed $p$-adic field extension $K/\Q_p$.

+The proper smooth rigid spaces, introduced by Tate in the 1960s, form a natural analogue of compact complex manifolds in this setting.
 Here typical examples include analytifications of proper smooth algebraic varieties over $K$.
 Since the non-archimedean field $K$ is totally disconnected, the singular cohomology is not a meaningful invariant of $X$.
-Instead, the correct analogue should be the $p$-adic \'etale cohomolgoy groups $\cH^i(X_\et,\Z_p)$.
-They are defined by associating an \'etale site $X_\et$ to the rigid space $X$, and considering the inverse limit of \'etale cohomology group $\cH^i(X_\et,\Z/p^n)$.
-Moreover, analogous to the complex setting, we have the following Hodge-de Rham comparison theorem:
+Instead, the correct analogue should be the $p$-adic \'etale cohomology groups $\cH^i(X_\et,\Z_p)$, which are defined by associating an \'etale site $X_\et$ to the rigid space $X$, and then taking the inverse limit of the \'etale cohomology group $\cH^i(X_\et,\Z/p^n)$.
+Moreover, analogous to the complex setting, we have the following result computing \'etale cohomology:

-\begin{theorem}[Hodge-Tate decomposition] Let $X$ be a smooth proper rigid space over $K$.
-Then we have an $E_2$ spectral sequence
+\begin{theorem}[Hodge-Tate filtration] Let $X$ be a smooth proper rigid space over $K$.
+Then we have a natural spectral sequence